kriszyp/dbind/README.md

 over time.
 The reactive object has a value at any given point in time, and may change to different values over time.
 It has the following methods:

-* then(callback) - This is called to get the value of the source object, both now and in the future.
-A function should be provided, and will be called with the current value of the source object, and called again each time it changes in the future.
-It is worth noting that a source object that is constant (value doesn't change) is the same as a promise, and can be provided to consumers that expect a promise.
+* receive(callback) - This is called to get the value of the source object, both now and in the future.
+A function should be provided, and will be called with the current/old values of the source object, and called again each time it changes in the future.

 * put(value) - This is called to change the value of the source object from an upstream target component.
 This may be rejected.